Skip to content

 How reporting and sessions work

 The LMS does not receive transcripts or turn-by-turn detail; that stays in Rehearsal.
-The Roleplay Relay (the part running inside the LMS) writes standard SCORM fields your LMS uses for progress and gradebooks:
+The Roleplay Relay (the part running inside the LMS) writes standard SCORM fields your LMS uses for progress and gradebooks.

-Completion / success
+Completion

 Score